Skip to Main Content

 About the Libraries

-The UT Health San Antonio Libraries are at the heart of the Health Science Center community, with three locations (Long Campus and Laredo Campus) and a growing online presence, the Libraries serve as a hub for knowledge, education, and scholarship.
-The Libraries' primary clientele include students, faculty, and staff who are affiliated with the Health Science Center either onsite or offsite.
-Secondary clientele include area health professionals, researchers, and members of the community.
+The UT Health San Antonio Libraries are at the heart of the Health Science Center community, serving as a hub for knowledge, education, and scholarship.
+Primary clientele includes students, faculty, staff, and researchers who are affiliated with the Health Science Center either onsite or offsite.

 Mission